 At Coast Spine and Sports Medicine we believe that the best results are achieved with a multi-disciplinary approach that includes self-care at home.
-We may recommend knee pain, shoulder pain, and back pain exercises for patients in Los Angeles and Orange County to relieve pain and improve range of motion.
+We may recommend knee pain, shoulder pain, and back pain exercises for patients in Orange County, Los Angeles County and Inland Empire to relieve pain and improve range of motion.

 What Exercises for Lower Back Pain Can Help?